stochastic-sisyphus/research/verification-reversal.md

 > α_t = Var(X_model,t) / Var(X_total,t)
 >

+α_t measures **potential contamination** (how much of the substrate is model-mediated), not bias by itself.
+Model-generated content that is correct does not induce bias; bias magnitude depends on the correlation term Cov(X_model,t, ε_t), which becomes positive when model outputs are systematically wrong in ways correlated with outcomes (e.g., “plausible but directionally biased” artifacts).

 As α_t → 1, diagnostics and stability tests are increasingly performed on data that has been filtered through the very models we are trying to evaluate.